Use These Paleo Soup Recipes for Your 2019 Health Goals

 Two of the most helpful kitchen gadgets you can ever own (especially if you’re cooking paleo-friendly for the whole family) are an Instant Pot (also known as an electric pressure cooker) or a slow cooker (also known as a Crock-Pot).

 The first gadget (the Instant Pot) speeds up cooking processes that would otherwise take many hours.
-For example, this Instant Pot chicken bone broth recipe has a cook time of only two hours, and as you know if you’re a regular K&F reader, the best, most collagen-rich bone broths can take as many as 24 hours to achieve the same effect.
+For example, this Instant Pot chicken bone broth recipe has a cook time of only two hours, and as you know if you’re a regular Kettle & Fire reader, many homemade bone broths can take as many as 24 hours to achieve the same rich-tasting, collagen-containing results.
 The Instant Pot seems pretty magical right?
 Imagine how many amazing soup recipes you can make in a snap with this amazing gadget!

 In the case of a slow cooker, the cook time might still be on the longer side, but you can work that to your advantage, due to its set-it-and-forget-it nature.
 You do your prep the night before or the morning you’re ready to cook, get everything ready and into your pot, plug it in, set it for six to eight hours, either on high or low, depending on your recipe, and you’ll come home to a warm meal that’s ready to serve!
 After a long day’s work, what’s more rewarding that dinner that’s been cooking itself all day?

 The minimal oversight aspect of both of the Instant Pot and the slow cooker means less time in the kitchen for you and more time doing what you love.
 We chose recipes that are all meant to be cooked in one or the other of these two modern miracles, but some of them will give you the option to use either one, slightly modifying the instructions to accommodate the right gadget.

 - Instant Pot Sweet Potato Kale Soup by Simply Happy Foodie